SystemsApproach/tcpcc/intro.rst

-Statistical multiplexing means that all the hosts in this network send packets whenever it suits them, and if it happens that several packets turn up at the same time at a switch, one of them will be transmitted first while the others are placed in to a queue.
+Statistical multiplexing means that all the hosts in this network send packets whenever it suits them, and if it happens that several packets turn up at the same time at a switch, one of them will be transmitted first while the others are placed into a queue.
 So both the link and the queue are shared resources, and both are finite.
 The link can only carry so many bits per second, and the queue can only hold so many packets (or bytes) before it has to start discarding